 This is what potential looks like to Isabel Mitchel

-From my first day at Telford, I was made to feel welcome by all of my new colleagues, seniors and managers.
-I was immediately informed who was going to be my ASYE supervisor and what her role was.
+From my first day at Telford, I was made to feel welcome by all my new colleagues, seniors and managers.

 As part of this experience, I have been given the opportunity to work with a variety of individuals, and from this I have been given the option and choice to decide which client group I would like to primarily work with.
 For me, this was transitions and learning disabilities.